Syno: Structured Synthesis for Neural Operators: Design Overview

 \section{Design Overview}

 We propose \sys, an end-to-end, automatic, and efficient framework for neural operator synthesis.
-Given a backbone NN model, \sys is able to synthesize novel linear operators with high quality (for accuracy) and high performance (for speed), which can be a drop-in replacement of the original operators (convolution, matmul, etc.) with the same input and output tensor shapes.
+Given a backbone NN model, \sys is able to synthesize novel linear operators with high quality (for accuracy) and high performance (for speed), which can be drop-in replacements for the original operators (convolution, matmul, etc.) with the same input and output tensor shapes.
 The model topology and the non-linear activation layers are unaltered.
 Specifically, given the input and output tensor shapes, e.g., \texttt{[N,C\textsubscript{in},H,W]} and \texttt{[N,C\textsubscript{out},H,W]} for convolution, or \texttt{[M,K]} and \texttt{[M,N]} for matmul, \sys discovers novel operators that satisfy the accuracy and performance requirements, e.g., best performance with less than 1\% accuracy loss.
 Note that the tensor shapes are specified as symbolic variables to allow one operator to fulfill different tensor sizes.
 The framework also supports a rich set of user-defined budgets such as FLOPs, memory usage, and number of parameters.

 We limit our search in \sys to linear operators.
 First, linear operators are usually the performance bottleneck in NNs, constituting most of the computations, so reducing their complexity can have great gains.
-Second, non-linear activation layers like ReLU provide the non-linearity needed in NNs, so we keep them unaltered in the backbone model.
-Their performance impact is negligible because they can be readily fused into the previous operators by tensor compilers.
+Second, activation layers like ReLU provide the non-linearity needed in NNs, so we keep them unaltered in the backbone model.
+Their performance impact is negligible because they can be readily fused into their preceding operators by existing tensor compilers.